barryclark/jekyll-now/_posts/2017-03-24-sequence-labeling-on-a-structured-data.md

 numbers and text that mixes numbers and letters.
 Thus, there are several popular tokenization schemes out there.

 Choice of tokenization scheme can me important, and technically should be considered as part of general feature selection and parameter tuning search.
+The same applies to word capitalization information that must be kept as a feature on top of tokens (if we decide to lowercase tokens).

 But here is the current wisdom:
 * all tokenization schemes should work good if you have enough data, and if tokenization is not too weird
-* there was some success in token-less learning as well - check out the [work of Andrej Karpathy](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) on the subject
+* there was some success in token-less learning as well - check out the [work of Andrej Karpathy](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) on the subject.
+He uses **character** as a token and proves that LSTM can learn long-range structure, inclusing balanced paranthesis, (almost) balanced XML tags and (almost) parseable LaTeX and C++ sources.
+Unfortunately character-level models are still somewhat sub-par in terms of performance comparing to word-level tokened representations.
+So we have to work with word tokens for now.

 ## Structured documents